-THE ACT Plays at Trafalgar Studios, Now thru March 29
+THE ACT to Play at Trafalgar Studios, Feb 25-March 29

 Written by Matthew Baldwin and Thomas Hescott.
 Performed by Matthew Baldwin.
 Directed by Thomas Hescott.
 Fresh from two sell-out runs at Ovalhouse, The Act transfers to Trafalgar Studio 2 for a limited 5 week season.